ufjschool/ob-s14/drafts/second/Psychics.md

 “The Spirit moved me,” Green said.

 About 14 years ago, she channeled messages from a spirit that she thought were messages, which turned out to be the book.
 The book was written in four months.
 In the book, she mentioned 18 concepts of awareness that the guides and angels made her aware of to work through systematically to help re-establish healthier thought patterns in all aspects of life.
-They also teach how to learn to clear the mind clutter of past issues that affect our physical, mental and spiritual bodies.
+They also teach how to learn to clear the mind cluttered by past issues that affect our physical, mental and spiritual body.

 A type of nonproductive thought pattern is experienced by people who live in fear from past experiences that are brought into the present and future.

+The most powerful part of our bodies is our higher consciousness.
+It is soul-driven and will not steer us wrong if we learn to tune into it.
+The energy field compromises everything: the mind, body and soul.
+It takes care of our physical and non-physical, she said.
+A type of nonproductive thought pattern is experienced by people who live in fear from past experiences that are brought into the present and future.

+“In general we are all caretakers of others, but we often neglect ourselves as life gets busy,” she stated in a press release on her book.

 Green is working on her certification as a Certified Holistic Nurse through the American Holistic Nurses Association.

-On her down time, Green works at the Apopka Wellness Center that she and her husband have owned for almost 35 years.
-She also enjoys the company of her husband and three children.
+On her down time, Green works at the Wellness Center that she and her husband have owned for almost 35 years.
+She also enjoys the company of her husband, three children and her 85-year-old mother.
 She anticipates writing another book in a couple of years.

 “We are amazing beings with all the answers within ourselves to lead a healthy and productive life,” Green said.

 ##James